An Introductory Guide to Medicare Parts A, B, C, and D

 While it's better than no insurance at all, most retirees opt for additional coverage in the form of Part B.

 Medicare Part B (Medical Insurance)

-Medicare Part B is known as medical insurance as it is an extension of the hospital and medical supply/equipment insurance provided by Part A. Part B of Medicare covers preventative care, doctor visits, lab work, and outpatient services such as physical therapy.
-Part B can also covers costs like ambulance services, mental health services, and some prescription drugs.
-The most important piece of Part B is that is covers what is considered preventative care, not just the medical necessities of Part A.
+Medicare Part B is known as medical insurance, as it is an extension of the hospital and medical supply/equipment insurance provided by Part A. Part B of Medicare covers preventative care, doctor visits, lab work, and outpatient services such as physical therapy.
+Part B can also cover costs like ambulance services, mental health services, and some prescription drugs.
+The most important piece of Part B is that is covers what is considered preventive care, not just the medical necessities of Part A.